NSAMR/uk.ac.nsamr/README.md

 ### 4. Install theme and plugins
 In network admin dashboard:
-* Upload Scalia theme's zip file (in gDrive) NB: Don't activate this...
+* Upload the Scalia theme's zip file (in gDrive)
-* Upload NSAMR Scalia's zip file (in gDrive)
+* Upload the NSAMR Scalia's zip file (in gDrive) -- this is a child theme of Scalia
 * Activate NSAMR Scalia theme in Appearance --> Themes
 * Network-activate NSAMR Scalia theme
-* Network-deactivate and then delete all other themes
+* Network-deactivate and then delete all other themes except the parent Scalia an the child NSAMR Scalia

 In NSAMR site dashboard:
 * Activate NSAMR Scalia theme